joniles/mpxj/mkdocs/docs/howto-read-opc.md

 * `primavera-us2.oraclecloud.com`
 * `primavera-eu1.oraclecloud.com`

-This will be the first part of the URL your users would normally see when they are logged in to OPC.
+This will be the first part of the URL your users would normally see in their browser's address bar once they are logged in to OPC.

 ## Read a project

-Once you have the username password and hostname, you can create an instance of the reader and retrieve a list of the available projects.
+Once you have the username, password and hostname, you can create an instance of the reader and retrieve a list of the available projects.

 ```java